mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 | **DETR (conf.
 0.7)**                    | 0.75 | 0.49  |
 | **DETR (conf.
 0.5)**                    | **0.78** | **0.49**  |

+Overall, **DeTR** proves to be the most effective model in this comparison, while YOLO remains a competitive choice for applications requiring a good balance between speed and accuracy.

 #### Qualitative results